mrconter1/SnippetDepot/README.md

 A lot of time during development goes into searching after small pieces of code.
 This can be a search after things as easy as removing the last character from a string to removing each file in a folder that has a filename starting on the letter 'a'.
 The usual practice of finding a solution to a problem consists of searching on Google, finding a suitable solution from StackOverflow and making it work with the code.
 The problem with this approach is that this procedure has to be done all over again each time a new developer encounters the problem.
 One of the primary goals of this project is to remove this repetition.
 If the community could work together in a fashion similar to StackOverflow and Wikipedia it would be possible to create reliable instant search and retrieve functionalities for different IDEs.

 This extension works together with the online snippet [repository](https://snippetdepot.com/repo/) and has two key functionalities.
 One is the search feature which gives suggestions of snippets which it predicts is needed and the second functionality fetches a chosen snippet.
 The fetched code is then put in a separate dependency file.
+The idea is in theory applicable to different types of programming languages and IDEs which means that there is a lot of potential for growth.

 ## Getting Started